 The Massachusetts Education Reform Act prohibits smoking in school and on school property.
-Because it is illegal for anyone under 18 years of age in Massachusetts to purchase tobacco products, possession of all tobacco products on school grounds also is prohibited.
+Because it is illegal for anyone under 18 years of age in Massachusetts to purchase tobacco products, and illegal for anyone under 21 years of age in Mansfield, possession of all tobacco products on school grounds also is prohibited.
 For purpose of this policy, "smoking" will mean all uses of tobacco products and devices (including but not limited to chewing tobacco, cigars, cigarettes, and pipes) and the use of electronic, 'vapor', or other substitute forms of cigarettes and nicotine products.
 Students are not permitted to smoke or use tobacco products at anytime in the building and on the school grounds or in transportation vehicles used for school-sponsored events and activities.
 In addition, use of any tobacco product or smoking is banned at all school- sponsored events, even though this use does not take place on school grounds.
 Students who violate this rule will be subject to a Level II consequence.